ogurecapps/iris-esb/README.md

 These metrics are published via API (see `GET http://localhost:9092/api/monitor/metrics` endpoint), collected by [Prometheus](https://prometheus.io), and visualised by [Grafana](https://grafana.com).
 Added custom metrics have a tag `esb_broker`.
 ## Try it
+You should have installed [Docker Desktop](https://www.docker.com/products/docker-desktop) and [Git](https://git-scm.com) on your local PC.
+Clone the repository and run Docker containers:
 ```
 git clone https://github.com/ogurecapps/iris-esb.git
 cd iris-esb
 docker-compose up -d
 ```
+Interoperability Production will be available on the URL (use default credentials `_system` `SYS` for login): `http://localhost:9092/csp/esb/EnsPortal.ProductionConfig.zen?$NAMESPACE=ESB`

+Send test messages as described in the [Inbox API testing](#inbox-api-testing) section.
+You can see traces of receiving messages in the `Inbox.Service.API` and traces of processing messages in the `Sample.Service.CustomerOrderConsumer`.